davidmoten/aws-helper/README.md

 ```

 ##StandardRequestBodyPassThrough.from
-When a request is mapped through from an API to a Lambda the *pass-through* json body template looks like [this](src/docs/pass-through-body-mapping-template.txt).
+When a request is mapped through from a Gateway API to a Lambda the *pass-through* json body template looks like [this](src/docs/pass-through-body-mapping-template.txt).

 When you want to deal with the body in a java Lambda navigating this bit of json is painful because of null checks, nested maps and type coercion.
 This is where `StandardRequestBodyPassThrough` helps out: